Bibi10/Blockchain_Path/README.md

 - Intro
 Smart Contract
-Smart Contract are written in solidity language and allow developers to interact with the ethereum blockchain.
+Smart Contract are written in solidity language and allow developers to interact with blockchain.
+The most powerful feature of smart contract its the fact once coded cannot be stoped or edited, so its important to architect it well before develop it.
+The most popular blockchain development platform is Ethereum.

 - Immutability of Contracts
 After you deploy a contract to Ethereum, its immutable, which means that it can never be modified or updated again.